 In the centuries after Genghis, Timur once again reminded the world of the terrible might of the nomads’ sabers.
 Just when Kublai Khan’s Yuan Dynasty collapsed and the banished Mongols were defending their native lands and being beaten info disunity, Timur Khan, was terrorizing all around him, having built his powerful and uniquely aggressive state on the foundations of the Tsagaadai Khanate.

 In the middle of the fourteenth century, a new figure entered the political scene in Mavarannahr, a left-over from the Tsagaadai Empire.
 This way Timur, the son of a migrant from the Mongol clan Barlas.
-The clan to which his father Taragai belonged moved to the land of Mavarannahr at the beginning of the fourteenth century and and since been journeying amongst, the newly sedentary Turks.
+The clan to which his father Taragai belonged moved to the land of Mavarannahr at the beginning of the fourteenth century and since been journeying amongst, the newly sedentary Turks.
 Born in 1336, Timur had rallied his allies in the strife among the Barlas, and by 1360 the tribe was entirely in his grip.
-In 1361, he formed a successful allience with Toghog Timur Khan of Moghulistan, and very soon afterward struck a deal with a certain Mir Husain and together with him subjugated his former ally.
+In 1361, he formed a successful alliance with Toghog Timur Khan of Moghulistan, and very soon afterward struck a deal with a certain Mir Husain and together with him subjugated his former ally.
 In one of the battles Timur received crippling wounds in his right arm and leg, and from that time was known by the nickname of Timur Lenk, or Timur the Lame (Tamerlane), by which he went down in history.

 Gur Khan Timur

 Persistently conspiring against Mir.
 Husain, Timur seized Samarkand in 1370, the battle for which resulted in Mir.
 Husain’s death.
 Timur thus became the sole ruler of Mavarannahr and assumed the title of Emir.
 Because he was not a Genghisid, he was unable to award himself the title of Khan.
 Instead, he adorned his name with the title of Gur Khan, or King of the World, by marrying Mir.
 Husain’s widow, whose father Kazan was of Genghis khan’s lineage.
-Timur, who was ruling from behind the puppet khans from the golden lineage Suyurgatmish (1370-1386) and Mahmud (1388-1402), encirled himself with a group of Tsagaadai descendants whose favor he had bought by bestowing special privileges.
+Timur, who was ruling from behind the puppet khans from the golden lineage Suyurgatmish (1370-1386) and Mahmud (1388-1402), encircled himself with a group of Tsagaadai descendants whose favor he had bought by bestowing special privileges.

 Having ascended the throne in Samarkand, thirty-five years.
 Conquering Khwarazm in 1372, he burst into the Caucasus in 1392 and pillaged Armenia and Georgia.
 Crossing the Russian border in 1395 he reached the Volga and burned Sarai, the capital of the Golden Horde, thereby ruining one of the regions of Genghis ‘ realms.